Get a perfect finish on your cabinets by taking the time to paint them right! Here’s how to paint cabinets using latex paint and a paint sprayer.

 - Spray shelter (optional)

 The process for painting cabinets is actually very simple.
 Two coats of primer, two coats of paint, two coats of polycrylic.
 Sand in between.
-You might want to take a look at my post about painting mistakes you don’t want to make—there’s some important
+You might want to take a look at my post about painting mistakes you don’t want to make—there’s some important stuff there!

 For the cabinet frames, we decided to paint them by hand because the way our kitchen is attached to the rest of the house (vaulted ceiling) would have made it very difficult to tape off.
 I used my favorite priming trick to tint the primer — this helped us use fewer coats of actual paint on the cabinets.